grz0zrg/fsynth/documentation/mk/docs/glsl.md

 ## Note

-Fragment support GLSL 3.0 version automatically if it detect support for the WebGL 2.0 API (which is recommended), GLSL 3.0 allow to use dynamical indexes with arrays among many other things, it also allow to use shortcuts.
+Fragment support GLSL 3.0 version automatically if it detect *browser support* for the WebGL 2.0 API (which is recommended), GLSL 3.0 allow to use dynamical indexes with arrays among many other things, it also allow to use shortcuts.

-If WebGL 2.0 is supported, there is actually two output in the fragment shader, gl_FragColor or fragColor for the visuals and synthOutput for the pixels data which will be used by the audio synthesis engine, this allow to do visuals alongside stereo audio synthesis, when WebGL 2.0 is enabled and the EXT_color_buffer_float extension is available, the pixels data output will be encoded as 32-bit float, this allow higher quality sounds and possibilities.
+If WebGL 2.0 is supported, there is actually two output in the fragment shader, gl_FragColor or fragColor for the visuals and synthOutput for the synth pixels data which will be used by the audio synthesis engine, this allow to do visuals alongside stereo audio synthesis.

+When WebGL 2.0 is enabled and the EXT_color_buffer_float extension is available, the pixels data output will be encoded as 32-bit float, this allow higher quality sounds and possibilities.

-There is also many applications that let you create stunning visuals in your browser by the same method, one of the most popular one and compatible with Fragment (by using the convert ShaderToy button of the toolbar) is [ShaderToy](https://www.shadertoy.com/), this program let you build visuals and audio at the same time, just like Fragment but with a more conventional approach and a non-pixels based audio synthesis.
+There is also many applications that let you create stunning visuals in your browser by the same method, one of the most popular one and compatible with Fragment (by using the convert ShaderToy button of the toolbar) is [ShaderToy](https://www.shadertoy.com/), this program let you build visuals and audio at the same time, just like Fragment with a more conventional approach.